hongyuchen1030/accurate-operator-reproducibility/README.md

 mkdir "$BUILD_DIR"
 cd "$BUILD_DIR" || exit 1

-# Run CMake with GCC 13 and Release mode
-echo "Configuring the project with CMake..." cmake -DCMAKE_C_COMPILER=gcc-13 -DCMAKE_CXX_COMPILER=g++-13 -DCMAKE_BUILD_TYPE=Release "$SRC_DIR" || exit 1
+echo "Configuring the project with CMake..." cmake -GNinja \

-make
+      -DCMAKE_C_COMPILER=gcc-13 \
+      -DCMAKE_CXX_COMPILER=g++-13 \
+      -DCMAKE_BUILD_TYPE=Release \
+      -DCGAL_DIR=/home/jpanetta/software/CGAL-6.0 \
+      "$SRC_DIR"
+ninja

 ```

 ## Generate Data Set
 Use the following command to generate both the primary and secondary datasets, if needed.
-The generated data will be stored in `./accuracy_experiments/generated_arcs`, with each floating-point result represented as a pair of significant and exponent values.
+The generated data will be stored in `./accuracy_experiments/generated_arcs`, with each floating-point result represented as a pair of significand and exponent values.

 In the script below, `LATITUDES` defines the latitude intervals for generating the primary dataset, while `"$OFFSETS"` specifies the offset intervals for the secondary experiments